Jewish Cemetery, Worms: History of development

 Also during the pogrom of 1615 the cemetery was the target of vandalism: gravestones were knocked over and damaged.
 The congregation was weakened by the pogrom and in 1618 the Thirty Years' War broke out.
-In 1620 the southwest corner of the town fortification was reinforced, whereby 2/3 of the cemetery area is said to have been covered by sconce.
+In 1620 the southwest corner of the town fortification was reinforced, whereby two-thirds of the cemetery area is said to have been covered by sconce.
 After this intervention a comprehensive restoration of the cemetery was done in 1625, which David Oppenheim donated, which he also did during the reconstruction of the Worms Synagogue, which was severely damaged in 1615.
 At that time the entrance area of the cemetery got the entrance gate which is still preserved today as well as the Taharahaus.
 In addition the enclosure wall was renovated.
 But already in 1661 it was damaged again.

 In the 18th and 19th centuries, the new cemetery section on the higher ground was the most frequently documented.
-This part is a remnant of the outer city fortification, which was destroyed by troops of King Louis XIV of France in 1689 during the Nine Years' War.
+This part is a remnant of the outer city fortification, which was destroyed by troops of King Louis XIV in 1689 during the Nine Years' War.
 In the 19th century the gravestones stylistically resembled those of Christian cemeteries, inscriptions were now often written bilingually: Hebrew and German.

 In 1902 the city of Worms opened the new main cemetery Hochheimer Höhe.
 In 1911, immediately afterwards, a new Jewish cemetery was established, since the "Heilige Sand" no longer had any space and could not be expanded due to the renovation.

-The final burial took place during the holocaust in 1940.
+The final burial took place during the Holocaust in 1940.
 The cemetery remains a destination for Jewish visitors from around the world.